 For many years the product of choice for cleaning bare wood surfaces was a solution of chlorine bleach and water, perhaps with some detergent or TSP (trisodium phosphate) added to help clean the wood.
-When correctly applied and well rinsed, bleach solutions can work fairly well most of the time.
-However, household bleach does not come with a set of directions for using it on wood and even within the log home industry there is no agreement as to how to properly use bleach.
-Consequently, homeowners as well as professional applicators end up misusing chlorine bleach solutions which can result in several problems with both the appearance and performance of the finish system.
-But even when used correctly chlorine bleach solutions can create discolorations that may not show up for weeks or months after a finish is applied.
+When correctly applied and well rinsed, bleach solutions can work well most of the time.
+However, household bleach does not come with a set of directions for use on wood.
+Even within the log home industry there is no agreement as to how to properly use bleach.
+Consequently, homeowners as well as professional applicators often end up misusing chlorine bleach solutions which can result in problems with both the appearance and performance of the finish-system.
+But even when correctly used chlorine bleach solutions can create colorations that may not show up for weeks or months after a finish is applied.